tudumanne/ChIP-seq-standard/README.md

 This repository contains a customised data analysis pipeline that facilitates simultaneous analysis of ChIP-seq data at ribosomal DNA (rDNA) repeats and genome-wide (For paired-end short read - Illumina data).

 A custom manually masked reference genome was utilised in this analysis to account for the highly repetitive nature of rDNA.
-The workflow followed in creating custom reference is outlined in https://github.com/tudumanne/custom-reference-mouse.
+The workflow followed in creating a custom reference is outlined in https://github.com/tudumanne/custom-reference-mouse.

 ### Table of contents
 1. [Pipeline overview](#pipeline-overview)